-While some users find retinoids effective, they can also present side-effects.
-The most common side-effects on skin include excessive dryness, sun sensitivity, and irritation, but prolonged use may also inhibit the skin’s natural defensive barrier.
+While some users find retinoids effective, they can also present side effects.
+The most common side effects on the skin include excessive dryness, sun sensitivity, and irritation, but prolonged use may also inhibit the skin’s natural defensive barrier.
 And retinoid users with dark complexions sometimes report HYPERPIGMENTATION.

 Retinoids are particularly discouraged from use by pregnant women, due to potential complications.